New Vision News and Updates

 Your Kroger Plus Card can be a powerful tool for supporting local organizations in your community.
 New Vision recently registered to be a beneficiary of the Kroger Community Rewards Program.
 Kroger will in turn donate toward our mission everytime you, as a registered user, make purchases at their stores on hundreds of items.

 If you’d like to see how to sign up, see the link below. http://newvisionroa.org/news/use-kroger-plus-card-support-us/

 If you are a screen reader user then follow the link below for directions.
 These directions should apply whether you’re using NVDA or JAWS. http://newvisionroa.org/?p=540&preview=true

 If you need additional help feel free to phone us here at the office.

 Local News and Events

 Reoccurring Events: Roanoke Alliance for the Visually Enabled (RAVE) meets the third Wednesday of each month.
-The next meeting of the Roanoke Alliance for the Visually Enabled (RAVE) will be on Wednesday the 17th of May at 7:00 PM.
-The guest speaker will be Mr. David Ward, of New Vision, talking about the new ATE Program involving the Amazon Echo for seniors in the Roanoke Valley.
+The next meeting of the Roanoke Alliance for the Visually Enabled (RAVE) will be on Wednesday the 18th of January at 7:00 PM.
 For more information contact Dianne Decker at email@example.com.